ouzifeng/CI_PP5_React_StockAnalysis/README.md

 2. **Individual Stock Pages**: Provides a breakdown of the company's fundamental performance.
 3. **Investment Note-Taking Feature**: Enables users to take, edit, and delete notes, which are easily accessible for internal memos.

-The project includes a React-based backend, available [here](https://github.com/ouzifeng/CI_PP5_API).
+The project includes a DRF-based backend, available [here](https://github.com/ouzifeng/CI_PP5_API).
 This repository is dedicated to the frontend, built using React JS.

 ## User Experience